Miss Earth Canada

-Miss Earth Canada is a beauty pageant held annually in search of the most beautiful and environmental-friendly woman in Canada.
-It is the official preliminary to the Miss Earth pageant.
+Miss Earth Canada is an annual Canadian beauty pageant, that is a preliminary contest to Miss Earth.
 The winners are chosen based on physical attributes and skills in speaking in public on environmental matters.

 History

 2001–2002: Early years

-Canada was first represented by Michelle Carrie Lillian Weswaldi in the first edition of the Miss Earth pageant, Miss Earth 2001.
+At the inaugural Miss Earth, Miss Earth 2001, Canada was represented by Michelle Carrie Lillian Weswaldi.
 In 2002, Canada was represented by Melanie Grace Bennett, of Vancouver, BC.
-Mixed ethnicity, Melanie is half Caucasian & Half Filipina.

 2003–2018: Rosotro Productions

-In 2003 the Miss Earth Canada franchise was obtained by Rosotro Productions owned by Ronaldo Soriano Trono, and since 2004, a national contest in Montreal has been held each autumn to determine the winner.
+In 2003 the Miss Earth Canada franchise was sold to Rosotro Productions, which is owned by Ronaldo Soriano Trono.
+Since 2004, an autumn contest has been held in Montreal.

-Several winners have held awards in the international Miss Earth pageant.
-Filipino-Canadian beauty, Riza Santos (Miss Earth Canada 2006) was voted Miss Photogenic and Miss Fontana at the Miss Earth 2006 competition and went on to be a host and star in various movies and television shows in the Philippines.
-Denise Garrido (Miss Earth Canada 2008) won the "Miss Earth Puerto Princesa" title during a pre-pageant swimsuit competition of Miss Earth 2008 held at the Puerto Princesa Subterranean River National Park.
-Katherine McClure (Miss Earth Canada 2005) of Toronto was Miss Earth Congeniality in the Miss Earth 2005.
-Tanya Munizaga (Miss Earth Canada 2004) was Miss Earth Talent at the Miss Earth 2004.
+Miss Earth Canada has had one winner at Miss Earth, when Jessica Trisko won Miss Earth 2007.

-The Miss Earth Canada pageant produced one winner in the international Miss Earth pageant when Jessica Trisko won the Miss Earth 2007 crown.
-Trisko became the first Canadian to win the Miss Earth title and spent her reign promoting environmental issues.
-Aside from Canada and the Philippines, she had the chance to travel during her reign to many countries like China, Puerto Rico, and Singapore.
-She also travelled multiple times to Indonesia, the United States and Vietnam to meet world environmental leaders and to promote environmental awareness and preservation of the mother earth.
+Several Miss Earth Canada winners have held awards at Miss Earth.
+Miss Earth Canada 2006, Riza Santos was awarded Miss Photogenic and Miss Fontana at Miss Earth 2006.
+Miss Earth Canada 2008, Denise Garrido was awarded Miss Earth Puerto Princesa at Miss Earth 2008.
+Miss Earth Canada 2005 Katherine McClure of Toronto was awarded Miss Earth Congeniality at Miss Earth 2005.
+Miss Earth Canada 2004 Tanya Munizaga was awarded Miss Earth Talent at Miss Earth 2004.

-2020-present: Miss World Canada Organization
+2020–present: Miss World Canada organization

-In 2020, Miss World Canada Organization acquired the rights to send a delegate to Miss Earth by the organization's president, Michelle Weswaldi.
-The organization appointed Denise Gloren Guelos.
-Laura Pastor, Miss World Canada 4th Runner up was appointed to be the delegate for 2021 but withdrew and replaced by Alice Li.
+In 2020, Miss World Canada organization acquired the rights to the contest.
+For 2020, the organization appointed Denise Gloren Guelos.
+In 2021 it was Alice Li.